shamsup/intro-to-sql/README.md

 This repo is meant to give you a quick guide to getting up and running with mysql in node.js.

+## Databases are smart.

+These exercises are geared to help you understand how to move your data processing to the database, which will keep your program free to perform other operations.

+Databases are very efficient.
+Don't be afraid to use them.

 ## The gist.
 * Install mysql server: [MySQL Downloads](http://dev.mysql.com/downloads/mysql/)
 * Take note of your MySQL server settings